-The year-on-year change in prices enables to take into account seasonality effects: the CPI (the Laspeyres-type index) increased by 0.3% in April year on year whereas the index built from the April consumption structure increased by 1.6% year on year.
+The year-on-year change in prices enables to take into account seasonality effects: the CPI (the Laspeyres-type index) increased by 0.4% in May year on year, after +0.3% in April whereas the index built from the lockdown consumption structure increased by 1.6% in May, as in April.
 However this gap was important even before the health crisis when the true consumption structure was nearer from that used for the Laspeyres-type index (figure 1).

-To conduct a consistent analysis and to take into account seasonality effect, we should compare the change in the yearly price evolution for each index: with a Laspeyres-type index, the year-on-year change in prices decreased by 0.4 point in April 2020 (from +0.7% in March to +0.3% in April 2020) whereas it would have accelerated by 0.2 point (from +1.4% in March to +1.6% in April) if the consumption structure had been identical to that observed in April 2020 (Paasche-type index).
+To conduct a consistent analysis and to take into account seasonality effect, we should compare the change in the yearly price evolution for each index: with a Laspeyres-type index, the year-on-year change in prices decreased by 1 point between February and May 2020 (from +1.4% in February to +0.4% in May 2020) whereas it would have decreased by 0.1 point (from +1.7% in February to +1.6% in May) if the consumption structure had been identical to that observed during the lockdown.

-Figure 1 : The Consumer Price Index and an alternative index using the consumption structure observend in April 2020
+Figure 1: The Consumer Price Index and an alternative index using the consumption structure observed during the lockdown (annual and monthly rate)